Unity-Tools-and-Libraries/unity-idle-library/Assets/IdleFramework/readme.md

 ## I. Future Features
-Engine hooks - This will allow custom user-defined code that can be run when things occur inside the engine that is more sophisticated than what can be done declaratively.
+* Engine hooks - This will allow custom user-defined code that can be run when things occur inside the engine that is more sophisticated than what can be done declaratively.
 	- Entity purchase
 	- Entity production input
 	- Entity production output
-Tutorial system
+* Tutorial system
-Metrics - Track meta information over the course of play Minimum and maximum quantities - Set caps and floors on entity quantities Tracking of property modifiers - For e.g. tooltips Custom properties - Add support for custom properties on the engine and entities.
+* Metrics - Track meta information over the course of play
+* Minimum and maximum quantities - Set caps and floors on entity quantities
+* Tracking of property modifiers - For e.g. tooltips
+* Custom properties - Add support for custom properties on the engine and entities.
-Read-only views of entity, engine state - So state can be queries without allowing for modification.
+* Read-only views of entity, engine state - So state can be queries without allowing for modification.
-Unpurchaseable entities - Support entities that cannot be purchased, only produced by e.g. other entities.
-Actions which occur over a period of time.
+* Actions which occur over a period of time - E.g. clicking to build something where it does not complete instantly.
-Singleton entities - For things like upgrades/research, characters, etc.
+* Singleton entities - For things like upgrades/research, characters, achievements, etc.
-UI Component generation framework
+* UI Component generation framework
-Offline mechanics
+* Offline mechanics
-Support for prestige mechanics
+* Support for prestige mechanics